ben-z/free-sidecar/README.md

     You probably forgot to do step 8.
 If you can use the Terminal, do steps 5,6 and 8 again.
 If you can't use the Terminal (it keeps crashing), boot into [single user mode](http://osxdaily.com/2018/10/29/boot-single-user-mode-mac/) and do steps 6 and 8 after doing step 5 in Recovery Mode.

-4. My question isn't listed
+4. "My question isn't listed"

     Search in [https://github.com/ben-z/free-sidecar/issues](issues) or open a new one!
 Note that I can only fix things that are specific to Free Sidecar (enable/disable sidecar for certain devices).
 Most usability issues with Sidecar can only be addressed by Apple.

-5. "I want to revert to the `SidecarCore`"
+5. "I want to revert to the original `SidecarCore`"

     Hope you still have the backup file from step 1! (`~/Downloads/SidecarCore.bak`).
 Disable System Integrity Protection (step 5), mount the system volume as read-write (step 6) and run the following commands in Terminal: